bhavukm/SFTP-To-Go/README.md

 **SFTP (SSH File Transfer Protocol)** is a secure file transfer protocol that runs over SSH.

-Think of it as file transfer built into SSH.
+Think of it as a file transfer built into SSH.
 If you can SSH into a server, you can usually use SFTP.

 **Key points:**